Functional Fragrance vs. Aromatherapy: What's Actually Different

 The aesthetic experience — how it smells as a composition, how it develops over time, how it feels to wear — is secondary.
 Aromatherapy is functional first, and it doesn't pretend otherwise.

-It's also worth noting that "aromatherapy" covers an enormous range — from peer-reviewed research on olfactory pathways to rose quartz-infused pillow mists and chakra roll-ons.
+It's also worth noting that "aromatherapy" covers an enormous range — from peer-reviewed research on olfactory pathways to rose quartz-infused pillow mists.
 The clinical end of that spectrum is genuinely evidence-informed.
-The other end is not.
-The category's credibility problem comes from the fact that both live under the same label.
+The category's credibility problem comes from the fact that both ends share the same label.

 What fine fragrance actually is